-Bishop Gregory Palmer’s Leadership Clinics are live, online opportunities to give you access to leadership insights from local, national, and global leaders.
+Bishop Gregory Palmer’s Leadership Clinics (LIVE and ONLINE EDITIONS) are opportunities to give you access to leadership insights from local, national, and global leaders.
 When we focus on growing our leadership skills for positive kingdom influence, we can strengthen relationships and maximize the church’s impact, leading to transformation in our communities.
-We hope you’ll join Bishop Palmer and his guests for these live, interactive monthly Leadership Clinics.